arkodyuti/hackathon-hackbook/README.md

 # Azure Hackbook 👩‍💻👨‍💻

 **Azure Hackbook** is a go-to-guide for any developer to get to *learn and build scalable solutions at hackathons* on Azure.
 This hackbook is never finished!
 It's an ongoing project for the developers that we're always trying to update as we run more and more hackathons.
-> Take a step to contribute to the cheatbook with a pull request over on this GitHub repository for this guide.

 ## Hacking with Microsoft Azure ☁️